caseywdunn/sharkmer/readme.md

 ## Development

-After cloning the repo, gunzip the `data` in the data dir.
+After cloning the repo, gunzip the `data` in the data dir:

+    gunzip -c SRR5324768_pass_1.fastq.gz > SRR5324768_pass_1.fastq

 Some common tasks in development: